 Introduction to Startup Guide

-I believe that having a startup business plan and being an entrepreneur takes great courage and a lot of passion.
-After all, you need heart and a lot of guts to invest in something you love but only have a minuscule chance of giving you back more than you put in within, say 5 years.
-But there is more that goes into just passion and love into building a good start-up.
-You need a boundless amount of energy, optimism, a bundle of great ideas, a ton of research, and well, the capital.
-It is absolutely ok to make mistakes in your first venture.
-In fact, if you do not see yourself making mistakes every now and then, you are probably in trouble.
+Having a startup business plan and being an entrepreneur takes great courage and a lot of passion.
+After all, you need heart and a lot of guts to invest in something you love, but only have a minuscule chance of giving you back more than you put in within 5 years.
+But there is more that goes into just passion and love for building a good start-up.
+You need endless energy, optimism, a bundle of great ideas, a ton of research, and, well, the capital.
+It is ok to make mistakes in your first venture.
+You are probably in trouble if you do not see yourself making mistakes now and then.

-Of course, you will have a lot of apprehensions about your startup business plan but that is alright since it is hardly every ‘easy’ to run a startup business plan all by yourself.
-You will have doubts about whether or not you have taken the right decision, whether you’ve invested the correct amount of funds in a particular field.
+Of course, you will have a lot of apprehensions about your startup business plan, but that is alright since it is hardly ever ”easy” to run a startup business plan all by yourself.
+You will be surprised to find out whether you have made the right decision and invested the correct amount of funds in a particular field.
 Fret not.
 This is completely normal, and a healthy amount of worry keeps you on your feet.
 A good idea does not a startup business plan make.
 Ideas are many.
 What turns a great idea into a living, breathing startup business model is proper execution and prior research.

-It may happen as such that you have a great idea but the market isn’t ready for it.
-Or maybe you have an idea that is not as original as you think.
+It may happen because you have a great idea, but the markets are still being prepared and ready for it.
+Or you may have an idea that is not as original as you think.

 The amount of start-ups that fail is staggering.
-Granted, there are a lot of reasons for a startup guide failing, but that doesn’t mean there is no fail-proof.
-There are certain things that you can avoid to prevent you from falling flat on your face.
-There is a basic business startup guide that you can avoid so as to prevent these silly mistakes from snowballing into a huge blunder that may lead to an untimely demise of your start-up.
+There is a basic business startup guide that you can avoid to prevent these silly mistakes from snowballing into a huge blunder that may lead to the untimely demise of your start-up.
+Granted, there are many reasons for a startup guide to failing, but that doesn’t mean there is no fail-proof.
+You can avoid certain things to prevent you from falling flat on your face.

 Let us look at some startup guides: